 If you chooses Level 2 (default), then Level 1 is also done when appropriate.

 To make use of smart checkpointing, be sure that the new data has:

-- The same data types for each column as the old experiment.
-(This won’t match if, e.g,. a column was all int and then had one string row.)
+The same data types for each column as the old experiment.
+(This won’t match if, for example, a column was all int and then had one string row.)

 When the above conditions are met, then you can:

-To run smart checkpointing on an existing experiment, click the right side of the experiment that you want to retry, then select Restart from Last Checkpoint.
+To run smart checkpointing on an existing experiment, click the right side of the experiment that you want to retry, then select New / Continue > From Last Checkpoint.
 The experiment settings page opens.
 Specify the new dataset.
 If desired, you can also change experiment settings, though the target column must be the same.
 Click Launch Experiment to resume the experiment from the last checkpoint and build a new experiment.